Last Updated on November 12th, 2019

 Jojoba nuts are eaten by squirrels, rabbits, rodents, and birds, but most animals eat them in small quantities because they cannot digest the wax the nut contains.
 Only a desert creature known as Bailey’s pocket mouse can eat jojoba nuts in large quantities without stomach upset.
 The reason most animals don’t eat jojoba nuts is that the oil they contain is actually a wax, with a chemical composition similar to whale blubber or the sebum in human skin.

 Native American tribes of the American Southwest traditionally used jojoba nut oil as a treatment for burns.
-Only in 2011, scientists discovered that the oil stimulated the production of collagen in the skin without stimulating the production of enzymes that break collagen down.
+Only in 2011, scientists discovered that the the oil stimulated the production of collagen in the skin without stimulating the production of enzymes that break collagen down.
 It helps skin grow faster to close wounds and to firm the tissues under scars.

 Jojoba nuts deliver vitamin E to the skin.
 Nearly 80% of the vitamin E in the nuts is gamma-tocopherol, which is usually deficient in European and Australian (although not American and Canadian) diets.
 The nuts also contain alpha- and beta-tocopherol, and a compound called beta-sitosterol, which can interact with testosterone in the skin.